 Get Involved in Social Events

 Being social is part of a healthy life, so make social activities a priority along with your classes and study time.
 Meeting new people is part of the joy of college, so pick one or a few organizations on campus that interest you, and get involved!
-If you live in a residence hall, you will usually have opportunities for residence hall activities on and off campus, so put yourself out there!
 The more involved you are, the more you will get out of your college experience.
 Just make sure you avoid overloading your schedule.
 Balance is key.

 If you are living on campus or with a roommate, you might have to fill out a roommate agreement form.
 Take that seriously.
 Even if you don’t have a formal agreement, take the time to talk with your roommates about what you expect in terms of cleanliness, noise at certain hours, and communication.
 A healthy living area is important for a healthy freshman year, and as long as you communicate, you can avoid stressing out about roommate woes and put your energy toward your classes and activities.